opnfv/armband/docs/installationprocedure/installation.instruction.rst

 ========

-This document describes how to install the Colorado release of OPNFV when using Fuel as a deployment tool, covering its usage, limitations, dependencies and required system resources.
+This document describes how to install the Colorado release of OPNFV when using Fuel as a deployment tool, with an AArch64 (only) target node pool.
+It covers its usage, limitations, dependencies and required system resources.

 ============
 Introduction